 Britain's Prince Charles is a fan of 'Wolf Hall'.

-Hilary has previously been outspoken about the royal family, describing Charles' daughter-in-law Catherine, Duchess of Cambridge, as a "shop window mannequin" whose only purpose is to breed.
+Meanwhile, Dame Hilary previously caused controversy in 2013 when she suggested Charles' daughter-in-law, Catherine, Duchess of Cambridge, was a "shop-window mannequin" whose only purpose was to breed.